 Identifying Kitchen Culprits

-We all want to breathe the cleanest air possible, especially with the COVID-19 pandemic still keeping us inside.
-The kitchen is an excellent place to start, especially with how much traffic it sees.
-This is particularly true if you have an open concept home where the kitchen leads into dining and living spaces since the air in each area affects the others.
+We all want to breathe the cleanest air possible, and the kitchen is an excellent place to start, especially with how much traffic it sees.
+This is particularly true if you have an open-concept home where the kitchen leads into dining and living spaces since the air in each area affects the others.

 In addition to smoke and grease, the kitchen is a prime spot for mold to develop since it loves fresh produce and damp areas like sinks, sponges, and dishwashers.
 Mold releases spores into the air that can cause allergy and asthma symptoms year-round.

-The good news is the Asthma and Allergy Foundation of America (AAFA) has identified the biggest culprits, so you know where to start to quickly improve your kitchen’s IAQ and keep it clean going forward.
+The good news is the Asthma and Allergy Foundation of America (AAFA) has identified the biggest culprits, so you know where to start to quickly improve the air quality in the kitchen and keep it clean from now on.

 Food & Flora